jeffdaily/parasail/README.md

 make
 ```

-By default, CMake will only build the parasail library statically.
-In order to compile the shared library, add `-DBUILD_SHARED_LIBS=ON` to your `cmake` invocation, or use the `ccmake` utility to toggle the option.
+By default, CMake will build the parasail shared library.
+In order to compile the static library, add `-DBUILD_SHARED_LIBS=OFF` to your `cmake` invocation, or use the `ccmake` utility to toggle the option.

 ## C Interface Example